exercism/haskell/docs/TESTS.md

 ### Using packages

-If you want to use some packages to write a more elegant solution, just add the packages to your solution's dependencies in `package.yaml`:
+If you want to use some packages to write a more elegant solution, first add the packages to your solution's dependencies in `package.yaml`:

 ```yaml